Feedback control for random, linear hyperbolic balance laws: Random hyperbolic boundary value problems

 allows to rewrite this system in \textbf{Riemann coordinates}

 Then, the linear balance law~\eqref{EqDeviations} with boundary conditions~\eqref{BC} is equivalent to the boundary value problem

 where the source term is defined as

-The boundary control is stated in terms of~$\GRiemann$, which are the transformed boundary conditions from~\eqref{BC}. {We refer the reader to~\cite[Th.~6.1]{Gerster2019} for more details on this transform and we will state in Section~\ref{SubSecControlRule} an illustrative example.
-Similarly to Figure~\ref{FigNetwork0}, where the boundary control~$\Gphysicslinear$ is stated in physical quantities, Figure~\ref{FigNetwork1} illustrates that the boundary value problem~\eqref{CauchyZeta} is also extendable to multiple arcs. }
+The boundary control is described by a matrix~$\GRiemann$, which states the transformed boundary conditions from equation~\eqref{BC}.
+We refer the reader to~\cite[Th.~6.1]{Gerster2019} for more details on this transform and we will state in Section~\ref{SubSecControlRule} an illustrative example.
+Similarly to Figure~\ref{FigNetwork0}, where the boundary control~$\Gphysicslinear$ is stated in physical quantities, Figure~\ref{FigNetwork1} illustrates that the boundary value problem~\eqref{CauchyZeta} is extendable to multiple arcs.

 We note that the eigenvalue decomposition~\eqref{RandomEW} must satisfy

 such that the boundary control is applicable.
 In the following, we will transfer this property to a stochastic Galerkin formulation that expresses the random system~\eqref{CauchyZeta} as a sequence of deterministic problems.
 To this end, we replace all random quantities by the gPC approximation~\eqref{NgPC}, i.e.